 DOWNLOAD I AM THE VOICE or read more below.

-The Georgetown Law Center on Poverty and Inequality’s Initiative on Gender Justice & Opportunity and Rights4Girls released this compilation of girls’ visual and written work in October 2018.
+The Center on Gender Justice & Opportunity at Georgetown Law and Rights4Girls released this compilation of girls’ visual and written work in October 2018.
 Read more about the launch event and watch videos from the event here.